ClaudiaRojasSoto/Metricks_Tracker/README.md

 # 📖 Metrics Tracker <a name="about-project"></a>

->Metrics Tracker, is a mobile web application built using React and Redux!
-This capstone project aims to provide users with a comprehensive platform to monitor and analyze numeric data related to a topic of interest.
-The application fetches data from an API of your choice, offering users a diverse range of metrics to explore and analyze.
+>Welcome to Metricks Tracker, a mobile web app using React and Redux!
+Explore a selected API, monitor, and obtain information effortlessly!
+Metricks Tracker focuses primarily on the world population to offer a detailed and meaningful analysis of data related to this area.
+With Metricks Tracker, you will have access to valuable and up-to-date information about the world population, enabling you to make informed decisions and gain a clearer understanding of demographic patterns and trends.
+Start using Metricks Tracker now and discover a world of statistical information at your fingertips!
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>